gmvisnan/MusGonRubVis/sean-mussenden.md

 **Name:** 1999-2015 U.S. Income Tax Records by ZIP Code

 **Data Citation:** Internal Revenue Service.
 (2017).
 1999-2015 Individual Income Tax ZIP Code Data [Data files, user guide and record layout].
-Retrieved from [https://www.irs.gov/statistics/soi-tax-stats-individual-income-tax-statistics-zip-code-data-soi](https://www.irs.gov/statistics/soi-tax-stats-individual-income-tax-statistics-zip-code-data-soi)
+Retrieved from [https://www.irs.gov/statistics/soi-tax-stats-individual-income-tax-statistics-zip-code-data-soi](https://www.irs.gov/statistics/soi-tax-stats-individual-income-tax-statistics-zip-code-data-soi).
+Date accessed Sept.
+9, 2017.

 **License/Terms of Use:** This dataset contains aggregate, non-personalized information that is owned and maintained by the federal government.
 A thorough review of the IRS.gov tax statistics section, IRS FOIA section and site privacy policy revealed no restrictions on its use.